Protect Your Online Business Domain by trademarking your domain name

 What if I told you that your business runs a (not small) risk of getting into a trademark infringement dispute?
 Getting a trademark domain name is one of the things which is often overlooked, but very important for your business.

-Legal protection in general is something which most online small businesses forget about.
+Legal protection, in general, is something that most online small businesses forget about.

 But what steps can I, a small business owner take, to protect and trademark a domain name?